ESSAY ON ORWELL’S 1984 and OUR ORWELLIAN WORLD

 A.Analyze a Contemporary News Story in Orwellian terms.
 Choose a contemporary (current or recent) news story and explore how it has been developed and delivered by our news media.
 As you discuss the story, explain how the STORY ITSELF and the NEWS MEDIA’S REPORTING PROCESS (different news outlets) display some of the Orwellian techniques listed above.
 Paragraph topics should be driven by Orwellian techniques.
 Details from the news story are essential to a successful essay.
 Sample stories include Russian manipulation of information to sway our election, political leaders asserting falsehoods and getting backing from mainstream media, journalists or news outlets producing fake news (Jayson Blair), and Comrade Ogilvy-like propaganda (Jessica Lynch story).

-- Discuss HOW many of the novel’s strange comments about The Party could be applied to the media in our world.
+- Discuss HOW the novel’s strange comments about The Party could be applied to the Media in our world.
 Specifically, compare the Party’s tactics and/or the EFFECTS of these tactics to Media tactics or Media effects.
-Do we have generic media forms?
-Are they dumbing us down or misleading us?
-Are they conditioning us to enjoy only a narrow range of primitive emotions and simple language?
+How does our Media “hollow [us] out” and make us incapable of feeling normal emotion?
+How is our Media dumbing us down, distracting us like proles, and making ignorance our strength?
+Do we live amidst a narrower range of words and thoughts?

 Contemporary Examples: Doubleplusgood essays will rely on original examples of contemporary parallels as opposed to those examples reviewed in class.
 Writing a rough draft and conferencing with your teacher will help you focus your thinking and your editing!

-Organization: In your introduction, be sure to establish an Orwellian principle as the driver of your analysis.
-In the body of the essay you might cover 1984 in a detailed paragraph at the beginning and then briefly refer back to the novel in subsequent paragraphs.
-Or you might introduce several Orwellian principles in different paragraphs, as the essay progresses.
+Organization: In your introduction, be sure to establish the Orwellian principles relevant to your analysis.
+In the body of the essay, you might cover 1984 in a detailed paragraph at the beginning and then briefly refer back to the novel in subsequent paragraphs.
+Or you might introduce several Orwellian principles as the essay progresses.
 In either case, you should begin with the Orwellian practice then move to your contemporary examples, not the reverse.

-Friday Dec.
-8 –Complete final draft DUE AT BEGINNING OF CLASS for final revision exercises!
+Wednesday Feb.
+21 –Complete final draft DUE AT BEGINNING OF CLASS

 A successful essay will have:

-· A clear assessment of the 1984-OW connection.
+· A precise Media focus and a clear explanation of its Orwellian qualities.
 This is your thesis.

-· An introduction establishing a meaningful context for your thesis.
+· An introduction which establishes a media context for your analysis.

-- Body paragraphs with clear topic sentences, effective quotes from the novel, and precise examples of parallels that are supported by quotes from contemporary sources.
+- Body paragraphs containing clear topic sentences, meaningful quotes from the novel, and quotes from articles describing your media subject.

-· TWO HIGH STAKES SOURCES!
+· Use of TWO HIGH STAKES SOURCES!
 These must be cited in your text.

 · A conclusion that establishes the larger significance of your analysis.